eTraveler04/eTraveler04/README.md

 ---

-### 🌐 **Construction Materials System**
-System supporting management and verification of construction material deliveries (invoices).

-See the code here 👉 https://github.com/Construction-Materials

-Key features and architecture:
-- Built a modern frontend using **Next.js, React, TypeScript, and Tailwind CSS**.
-- Designed and implemented a **REST API backend in FastAPI (Python)**.
-- Integrated **LLM-based AI document parsing** to automatically extract and match delivery note data with stored materials.
-- Used **PostgreSQL** as the production database and **SQLite** during early prototyping.
-- Dockerized backend and database services for reliable deployment.
-- Deployed and maintained infrastructure on **AWS**.

----

 ### 🏎️ **Chrono Race 3000 – Telemetry System**
 A real-time telemetry and dashboard system for a race car.
 It collects, visualizes, and analyzes performance data using **IoT, TypeScript, and live data visualization**.